codio/knowledge/source/common/develop/ide/tools/ghapi.rst

     # the id of assignment 1
     - assignment: 617c4f1cf9dcb8764hjk97100a980a09
+    # or use the assignment name of assignment 1
+    # - assignmentName: your assignment name
     # the section from guides, where both the Chapter and Section names are set in Guides
       section:  ["Chapter 1", "Section 1.1"]
     # to include all files contained in the folder Section 1.1